sormiston/SquirrelTales/README.md

 Lines 2 and 3 create the dynamic HTML and append to DOM, respectively.

 ## Change Log
+ 7.15 - 3:32PM - disables display of non-target coordinate grid itmes

  COMPATABILITY ISSUES -
- - Google Chrome 83 & Firefox for Android DO NOT SUPPORT .replaceAll()
+ - Google Chrome 83 & Firefox for Android DO NOT SUPPORT .replaceAll() -- RESOLVED
  - Fetch button must "sleep" while rendering text to prevent user overload

- BRANCHES -

  ## Optimizations